Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Results

 For the majority of the spacetime parameters explored in this study, the shadow is nearly circular and its diameter can be characterized by a single number for present purposes.
 Using the numerical method discussed earlier, we calculate the diameter of the shadow along different azimuthal cross-sections and adopt the average value as $d_{\rm sh}$.
 We then measure the image diameter $d_{\rm im}$ using a characterization algorithm, as before, where we filter the image at the resolution of the EHT array, calculate analytically the center of each black hole shadow, and measure over a number of azimuthal cross-sections the distance of the peak emission from that center (see \citetalias{Ozel2021} for additional details).
 We then identify the the diameter of the bright emission ring as being twice the value of the median distance.
 Within the same algorithm, we also measure the full width at half maximum (FWHM) of the shadow ring by approximating the brightness distribution along each azimuthal cross-section with an asymmetric Gaussian and then calculate the median value of the widths of these Gaussians.

-We carry out these measurements for a wide range of $230$~GHz images obtained using the spacetimes and plasma models described in Sections~\ref{sec:metrics} and \ref{sec:plasma}.
-Specifically, for the EMDA metric, we sample five values of the observer inclination angle $i=(15^{\circ},\, 30^{\circ}, \,45^{\circ}, \,60^{\circ}, \,75^{\circ})$ and two sets of plasma model parameters: Model 1 corresponding to $(\eta,n_{r},\zeta,R,B_{0})=(0.1,\, 1.5,\, 0.25,\, 5,\, 20~\mathrm{G})$ and Model 2 corresponding to $(0.1,\, 1,\, 0.25,\, 5,\, 40~\mathrm{G})$.
-We run each case for eight values of the dimensionless black hole spin $a_{\sub *}$, chosen such that the Kerr ISCO is approximately uniformly sampled between $9~\rg$ and $2~\rg$ (as specified in Table~\ref{Tab:JP_library_params}).
-In addition, we explore a wide range of metric parameters, which we show in the isocontour plots presented in Figures~\ref{fig:JP_ISCO}--\ref{fig:EMDA_ISCO}.
-For the EMDA metric, we allow the dilaton and axion parameters to be simultaneously equal to $0.1,\, 0.5$, or $1$, i.e., we consider nine different combinations of $(b_{\sub *},\beta_{\sub *})$.
+We carry out these measurements for a wide range of $1.3$~mm images obtained using the spacetimes and plasma models described in Sections~\ref{sec:metrics} and \ref{sec:plasma}.

-For the JP metric, we consider a more fine-grained sampling of the ten model parameters: $(i,\, a_{\sub *},\, \epsilon_{\sub 3}\,, \alpha_{\sub 13},\, \alpha_{\sub 22},\, \eta,\, n_{r}\,, R,\, B_{0},\, \zeta)$, which are listed in Table \ref{Tab:JP_library_params}, yielding a library of $\sim 10^{5}$ images.
-Each one affects a different aspect of the image and the spacetime.
+For the EMDA and JP metrics we consider a fine-grained sampling of model parameters: $(b_{\sub *},\, \beta_{\sub *})$ for the EMDA metric, $(\epsilon_{\sub 3}\,, \alpha_{\sub 13},\, \alpha_{\sub 22})$ for the JP metric, and $(i,\, a_{\sub *},\, \eta,\, n_{r}\,, R,\, B_{0},\, \zeta)$ for both metrics, all of which are shown in Table \ref{Tab:JP_library_params}, yielding a library of $\sim 2\times 10^{5}$ images.
+Each parameter affects a different aspect of the image and the spacetime.
 Varying $a_{\sub *}$ controls the location of the characteristic radii of the spacetime and changes physical effects such as the degree of frame-dragging, and, in the case of deviations from Kerr, the multipolar structure of the black hole.
+The EMDA field couplings $b_{\sub *}$ and $\beta_{\sub *}$ alter the spacetime geometry and are explored in Figures~\ref{fig:JP_ISCO}--\ref{fig:EMDA_ISCO}.
 Deviation parameters $(\epsilon_{\sub 3},\,\alpha_{\sub 13},\,\alpha_{\sub 22})$, which are varied one at a time while the others are set to zero, control the strength of deviation of the spacetime from the Kerr metric.
 For instance, as the value of $\alpha_{\sub 22}$ increases, the quadrupole moment of the black hole and the effects of frame-dragging are significantly enhanced beyond what is possible for even an extremal Kerr black hole.
 This leads to highly asymmetric shadow boundary curves as well as UPO radii very close to $r_{\sub H}$ (see Appendix \ref{Sec:Appendix_Library} for an example of this).